-In our opinion, the description 'ethnic origin' lends itself readily to factual inquiries of the type described by Lord Fraser in Mandla v Lee [at 562].
-For example, is there a long shared history?, is there either a common geographical origin or descent?, is there a common language?, is there a common literature?, is there a common religion or a depressed minority?
+common literature?, is there a common religion or a depressed minority?
 One can easily appreciate that the question of ethnic origin is a matter to be resolved by those types of factual assessments.
 Ethnic origins may once have been identifiable by reference to national borders, but that time ended hundreds or perhaps thousands of years ago.
 To some extent the same can be said of national origins as human mobility gained pace.
 It may well also be appropriate, given the purpose of the Convention, to embark on a factual enquiry when assessing whether the indicia of a law include national origin as a discrimen.
 Ethnic origins may have become blurred over time while national origins may still be relatively clear.
 That further reference point of national origin may be needed in order to identify a racially-discriminatory law.
 National origin may in some cases be resolved by a person's place of birth.
 In other cases it may be necessary to have regard to the national origin of a parent or each parent or other ancestors either in conjunction with the person's place of birth or disregarding that factor.
 If by reference to matters of national origin one can expose a racially-discriminatory law, then the Convention will have served its purpose.
-However, no Convention purpose is in any manner frustrated by drawing a distinction between national origin and nationality, the latter being a purely legal status (and a transient one at that).101
+However, no Convention purpose is in any manner frustrated by drawing a distinction between national origin and nationality, the latter being a purely legal status (and a transient one at that).
+108

-In Commonwealth v McEvoy,102 von Doussa J applied Macabenta in finding that the meaning of 'national origin' should be confined to characteristics determined at the time of birth - 'either by the place of birth or by the national origin of a parent or parents, or a combination of some of those factors'.103 In that case, Mr Stamatov, who was of Bulgarian nationality and had lived and worked in Bulgaria, was required to satisfy security checks for a position with the Department of Defence.
+In Commonwealth v McEvoy,109 von Doussa J applied Macabenta in finding that the meaning of 'national origin' should be confined to characteristics determined at the time of birth - 'either by the place of birth or by the national origin of a parent or parents, or a combination of some of those factors'.
+110 In that case, Mr Stamatov, who was of Bulgarian nationality and had lived and worked in Bulgaria, was required to satisfy security checks for a position with the Department of Defence.
 Bulgaria was a country where security checks could not be meaningfully conducted.
 This meant that Mr Stamatov was found to be 'uncheckable' and therefore refused employment.
 His Honour held: